BCom 1st Year Business and Business Environment Notes Study Material

 (ii) According to Andrews: “The term business environment of a company is defined as the pattern of all external influences that affect its life and development.”

-(iv) “An organisation’s external environment, consists of those things outside an organisation such as customers, competitors, Government, suppliers, financial firms and labour pools that are relevant to an organisation’s operations.” -Prof. Gerald Bell
+(iv) “An organization’s external environment, consists of those things outside an organization such as customers, competitors, Government, suppliers, financial firms and labor pools that are relevant to an organization’s operations.” -Prof. Gerald Bell

-On the basis of above definitions we can say that, business environment is a set of external and internal forces like, social, economic, political and technological forces that are largely outside the control and influence of a business, and that can have positive and negative impact of the business.
+On the basis of the above definitions, we can say that a business environment is a set of external and internal forces like social, economic, political, and technological forces that are largely outside the control and influence of a business, and that can have a positive and negative impact of the business.
+(BCom Business and Business Environment Notes Study Material)

 FEATURES OF BUSINESS ENVIRONMENT